Not ready to put your garden to bed just yet?

 When planting a fall crop of carrots, for example, try inter-planting radishes between them.
 The radishes will be ready to harvest just as the carrots are starting to take up more space.

-12. Windowsill Gardening
+11. Windowsill Gardening

-Finally, why not dig up some of those frost hating friends, pot them up, and place them on your south facing windowsill?
+Finally, why not dig up some of those frost-hating friends, pot them up, and place them on your south-facing windowsill?

-Not only can you extend the life of many herbs and plants, you also have the benefit of adding a glint of green to all that winter white.
-After all, who doesn’t love coming home to a living room filled with plants at the end of a dreary winter day?
+Not only can you extend the life of many herbs and plants this way, you also have the benefit of adding a glint of green indoors to all that winter white outside.

 Many culinary herbs and crops grow well inside, and some can continue producing through the winter if proper care is taken.
-In cases where plants may be perennial to a higher hardiness zone, they can often be kept alive throughout the winter to be replanted outside again in spring.

-Choose plants that don’t require humid conditions and can tolerate part shade.
-Leafy greens, root veggies, and culinary herbs such as sage, mint, parsley, and chives are all great candidates for a windowsill garden.
-You can also supplement the lack of sun with an indoor UV light to give plants an extra boost.
+Leafy greens, root veggies, and culinary herbs such as sage, mint, parsley, and chives are all excellent candidates for a windowsill garden.

-As you can see, there are many options for ways to extend the harvest season.
-Find the ones that work well for you; if building a greenhouse seems daunting or is too large for your space, then try some simple row covers or find a local source of straw mulch.
+Choose the ones that will work best for you – if building a greenhouse seems daunting or is too large for your space, then try some simple row covers or find a local source of straw mulch.

 You can easily combine methods or experiment with several with different crops.
 And don’t be surprised if your fall garden soon becomes the talk of the neighborhood!